135 Norwood AveCranston, RI 02905

 Open to JWU sophomores and juniors, Centennial House is a new, cooperative housing option focused on self-governance and community service.
 Students will work together to manage their own close-knit community and share a common interest in community service, completing one major community service project each term.

 Together with elected house officers, house members will:

 House StructureCentennial House is a co-op.
 What does this mean for you?
 Residents share equally in the decision-making and upkeep of the house, including determining house rules and keeping the common areas clean and tidy.
 (Individuals are responsible for maintaining their personal spaces.)For the first year or two, a graduate assistant staff member will be living in the house as an equal contributor, participating in chores and group meetings.
 He or she will also serve as an advisor, helping residents formulate house rules and setting governance guidelines.

 Application Criteria To be eligible for 2013-14 residency, you must be a rising sophomore or junior with a minimum cumulative GPA of 3.0 and no significant conduct record.
 Strong leadership skills and community service experience are also recommended.

-How to Apply In addition to the online housing application and $200 room selection deposit, complete and email the following documents to Residential Life:
+How to Apply Please email the following documents to Residential Life:

 We welcome your questions or general inquiries about Centennial House.
 Get in touch.